b3hr4d/eth_payment_tutorial/README.md

 ## Introduction

-This tutorial aims to guide you through the process of building a canister on the Internet Computer that can accept and withdraw Ethereum (ETH).
-We'll start with a starter template and gradually add features and functionalities.
+This comprehensive tutorial guides you through the process of building a decentralized application on the Internet Computer that seamlessly integrates with the Ethereum blockchain.
+Starting from a basic template, we'll incrementally add advanced features, including a shop, item purchasing, and more.

 ## Objective

-The goal is to create a canister that:
+By the end of this tutorial, you will have created a canister on the Internet Computer that:

-- Accepts ETH as payment
+- Accepts Ethereum (ETH) as payment for items.
-- Allows for the withdrawal of ETH
+- Allows for the withdrawal of ETH to an Ethereum address.
+- Integrates with Ethereum smart contracts for payment processing.
+- Implements on-chain verification for transactions.
+- Features a frontend shop where users can purchase items using ETH.
+- Utilizes stable memory to keep track of transactions and items.
+- Implements security measures like function guards.

 ## Prerequisites